SOC 2

 SOC 2 Trust Services Criteria

-SOC 2 TSC helps define and assess your controls for security, availability, integrity, and privacy.
+SOC 2 Trust Criteria help assess your security, availability, integrity, and privacy controls for compliance.

 SOC 2 Trust Services Criteria: Complete Guide

 When you work on SOC 2 compliance, you need to understand the Trust Services Criteria (TSC).
-These criteria help shape your SOC 2 audit scope and help you pick the right SOC 2 controls.
+These criteria help shape your SOC 2 audit scope and guide you in selecting the right SOC 2 controls.

-The Trust Services Criteria define the rules your company must follow to build trust with customers and show strong security.
+The Trust Services Criteria define the rules your company must follow to build customer trust and demonstrate strong security.
 While Security is needed for every SOC 2 report, the other criteria—Availability, Processing Integrity, Confidentiality, and Privacy—depend on your services and what customers expect.

 This guide explains each of the SOC 2 Trust Services Criteria, what they cover, and how to choose the right ones for your SOC 2 audits.
 If you're new to SOC 2, start with our SOC 2 Overview to understand the basics.
 Understanding these Trust Services Principles is key to building a strong SOC 2 compliance program.